smcgdub/MS3_Project_Tipsy_Mac_Staggers/README.md

 ![Image of the Login page](assets/images/readme_images/log_in.png)

 I have also added a redirect under the login button.
-This displays the message to users that if they are new to the site they need ot register for an account.
-The link here will bring them to the user register page.
+This displays the message to users that if they are new to the site they need to register for an account.
+The link displayed here will bring them to the user register page.

 When the user logs in successfully they will be brought to a welcome back landing page.

 ![Image of the welcome back page](assets/images/readme_images/welcome_back.png)

 From here they can navigate around the site as normal.
-They can access the drinks page by clicking the home button in the navbar, or by clicking the search Drinks button below the welcome back image.
+They can access the drinks page by clicking the home button in the navbar, or by clicking the Search Drinks button below the welcome back image.

 <hr>